Credit: Brett Jordan

 What is it?
 You no longer have to go through a business to buy items.
 You can find items for sale on Facebook Marketplace or on sites like Etsy or eBay.
 However, marketplaces can also be hot spots for scammers.
-With seller scams, someone posts an item for sale, collects your payment, then vanishes without shipping the item.
+With seller scams, someone posts an item for sale, collects your payment, and then vanishes without shipping the item.
 On eBay and Etsy, you can check reviews to make sure the seller is legitimate, but this isn’t an option with Facebook Marketplace.

 How to spot it: Anyone can steal a picture of an item and claim to have it.
 Ask questions before buying, and if the seller wants you to pay using PayPal Friends and Family, it could be a red flag.
 PayPal Buyer Protection does not cover purchases marked Friends and Family.

 How to avoid it: Always choose “Goods and Services” when sending money to strangers through PayPal.
 If the seller doesn’t follow through, you can dispute the transaction and potentially get your money back.
 Before sending money, research the seller’s history, including reviews.

 What is it?
 It can be so exciting to win a prize.
 This scam takes advantage of that, promising PayPal account holders a prize or rebate.
 All you have to do is click to claim your prize.
 Once you click, you’re prompted to log into your PayPal account.
 The problem is, there’s no prize, and the scammer just captured your username and password.